ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/reusable-component.md

 ##### Set up the Storage Mock

-We will use the Capacitor Storage API, so we will mock that.
+We will use the Capacitor Storage plugin, so we will mock that.
 There are multiple ways that we could store the ratings.
 We will just go with the very simple strategy of using a key of `ratingX` where `X` is the `ID` of the tea.

-First, define a variable to store the real `Storage` implementation so we can restore it when we are done.
-Then update the setup and teardown for the tests to initialize the behavior of the `Storage` mock.
-Where the return values are set up, they will need to match however you set up your test data above.
-Only the non-zero rated teas should be included.
-Note that `Plugins.Storage.get()` resolves a string value and not a number.
+In the main `beforeEach()`, spy on `Storage.get()` returning a default of `{ vaule: '0' }` and add non-zero values for various ratings depending on the changes you made to the test data above.

 ```typescript
 ...